 - "The Lawyer's Insurance Market 2017," LMRM Conference, Chicago, Illinois, March 2017

 - "Attorney-Client Privilege in House Counsel Environment," 26th Annual Association of California Insurance Companies (ACIC) General Counsel Seminar, July 22, 2015

 - "The Insurance Lawyer as Guardian of Client Privileges," ABA National Legal Malpractice Conference, April 2015

-- "Insurance Agency Risk Management: E&O Exposures By Lines of Business," Chapter 11, Health and Life Insurance, Thomson Reuters, 2015.
+- Author, Chapter 11, "Insurance Agency Risk Management: E&O Exposures By Lines of Business," Thomson Reuters' Life and Health Insurance Law, 2015

-- "The Insurance Lawyer as Guardian of Client Privileges," paper, National Legal Malpractice Conference, April 2015.
+- "The Insurance Lawyer as Guardian of Client Privileges," White Paper, presented at the ABA's National Legal Malpractice Conference, April 2015

 - July 26, 2018